 Chances are Orlando is on the radar as your top pick for your next family vacation.
-One of Orlando’s biggest attraction is its year-round mild weather, and of course, it is home to Walt Disney World, Universal Studios Florida, and other family-friendly attractions.
-What you might not know is that your budget can get a break with these free things to do in Orlando including museums, parks, and even free things to do in Walt Disney World.
+One of Orlando’s biggest attraction is its year-round mild weather.
+And, of course, it is home to Walt Disney World, Universal Studios Florida, and other family-friendly attractions.
+What you might not know is that your budget can get a break with these free things to do in Orlando.
+The city has many free museums and parks.
+There are even free things to do in Walt Disney World!

 Free Orlando Museums